than-xs/xs-private-core/README.md

 This repository contains core functionality used across my projects.
 It is structured to help me practice writing cleaner, more organized, and maintainable code.

-As I continue learning, this module will evolve and improve over time.
+As i continue learning, this module will evolve and improve over time.

 ---